 I'm also actively promoting greater inclusion of women, minorities, people with disabilities, and other underrepresented groups into HCI and computer science.
 My philosophy is that there are a great many excellent people who do not feel welcome or comfortable in computing fields, and it is worthwhile and productive for the discipline and the individuals that we together instantiate progress toward inclusion.
 I'm honored to have received the NCWIT Research Mentoring Award for my work with women and minority undergraduate students, and I'm active on several fronts for the NCWIT organization.
-I chair the CS@VT Diversity Committee and organize a lot of the outreach activities.
+I was the founding chair of the CS@VT Diversity Committee and organize a lot of the outreach activities.
 Prior diversity activities include serving as director for the Center for HCI's summer REU Site program, with a number of minority and women's colleges acting as partners.
 I served as co-PI of A4RC an NSF Broadening Participation in Computing (BPC) Alliance led by North Carolina A&T State University that helped establish an alliance between minority universities and research universities for collaborative education and research.
 I've also worked with the NSF Advance program on online dissemination of materials related to the participation of women in science and engineering in graduate education through VT Advance.